adellej/beans/settle/README.rst

    .. ::

-   *Note: in case of doubts that recent changes get propagated, uninstall & purge the installed module _before_* ``pip install`` *to ensure the installed version has recent changes - if any.*
+   *Note: when workinng on the code, in case of doubts that recent changes got propagated, uninstall & purge the installed module _before_* ``pip install`` *to ensure the installed version has all the recent modifications.*

    .. code-block::